 The report of the national GHG emissions and removals should be complemented by indicators and other information that allows to understand progress on implementation of policies and actions that have the most significant impact on the NDC emission levels.
 Thus, accounting guidance could include methodological approaches to develop appropriate indicators to fulfil this task.

-Methodological approaches to account for non-GHG goals under NDCs:
+Methodological approaches to account for non-GHG goals under NDCs, as appropriate and in accordance with CBDR-RC in light of different national circumstance:

 Additional guidance for Parties with mitigation targets that are based on strategies, plans and actions for low GHG emission development (or adaptation actions that could take the form of mitigation benefits) should be provided for the design of tracking indicators (i.e.: increase of renewable energies installed capacity (GW)) and the estimation of GHG impacts of policies or actions implemented.
 Despite the difficulty of fulfil this task for Parties with some NDCs not expressed in terms of GHG emissions, Parties should strive to quantify their mitigation efforts in order to have comparable information about progress of all Parties’ NDCs.